Achrafbennanizia/Slitherlink/docs/developer/SOLID_PRINCIPLES.md

 # SOLID Principles Implementation

+> Design reference for the SOLID-oriented variant.
+Active layout/entrypoints: see `README.md` and `docs/developer/ARCHITECTURE.md`.

 ## Overview

 The Slitherlink solver has been refactored to follow **SOLID principles**, making it more maintainable, testable, and extensible.